aashishkasar/Natural_Language_Processing/Resume_Screening/README.md

 # Resume Classifier

-This is an AI-powered Resume Classifier application built with Streamlit.
-The app uses machine learning to classify resumes into different job categories based on their content.
+An AI-powered Resume Classifier application built with Streamlit.
+This tool uses machine learning to classify resumes into different job categories based on their content.
 It supports PDF, DOCX, and TXT file formats.

 ## Features

 - **Resume Upload**: Upload resumes in PDF, DOCX, or TXT formats.
-- **Text Extraction**: Extracts the text from resumes using PyPDF2 for PDF files, python-docx for DOCX files, and custom encoding handling for TXT files.
+- **Text Extraction**: Extracts the text from resumes using:
+  - PyPDF2 for PDF files.
+  - python-docx for DOCX files.
+  - Custom encoding handling for TXT files.
-- **Text Cleaning**: Cleans the extracted text by removing URLs, hashtags, mentions, and other irrelevant characters.
+- **Text Cleaning**: Cleans extracted text by removing URLs, hashtags, mentions, and irrelevant characters.
-- **Prediction**: Classifies the resume into predefined job categories using a pre-trained machine learning model.
+- **Prediction**: Classifies resumes into predefined job categories using a pre-trained machine learning model.
-- **User-Friendly Interface**: Interactive web interface powered by Streamlit with file upload and category display.
+- **User-Friendly Interface**: Interactive web interface powered by Streamlit for file upload and category display.

 ## Technologies Used